brian-peter-dickson/draft-dickson-dnsop-ds-hack/README.md

 * NS records are validated using {TBD1}.
 The RDATA consists of only the RDATA from the NS record.

+# Protection of glue records

+For the issue of glue records (parental side A/AAAA records which are not signed), please see the proposal [@I-D.dickson-dnsop-glueless].

 # Security Considerations

 As outlined earlier in FIXME, there could be security issues in various use